Chemistry Teaching Empowerment Fund

 • The project or event must focus on improving chemistry teaching and/or fostering supportive and effective chemistry teaching communities.

-• We expect the project or event to be new, or if applied to an existing project or event, for funding to enable the applicant to improve or introduce something new to the project or event.
+• The project or event should either be new, or, if applied to an existing project or event, the funding must improve or introduce something new to it.

 • It must involve teachers and/or technicians from more than one school.
 (For example, a collaborative project with teachers from multiple schools, or an online event that is open to teachers from hard-to-reach areas.)